On Additive Divisor Sums and minorants of divisor functions: Proof of Theorem

 where $\delta_A(q)=0$ or $1$ depending on whether $q^{1/A}$ is an integer or not.
-The summations in the error terms in the third and fourth lines of (\ref{p2}) are $O_{A,h}(\log^{l-1} x)$, so it remains to evaluate the first two terms.
+The summations in the error terms in the third and fourth lines of (\ref{p2}) are $O_{A,h}(\log^{{\ell}-1} x)$, so it remains to evaluate the first two terms.
+It is convenient to evaluate these terms in different ways due to the different ways in which each depends on $A$ and therefore $q$, which we shall do in Sections \ref{evpt} and \ref{evst} below.